gempy-project/gempy/README.md

 <a name="depend"></a>
 ### Dependencies

-*GemPy* requires Python 3 and makes use of numerous open-source libraries:
+`GemPy` requires Python 3.x and makes use of numerous open-source libraries:

 * pandas==0.24
 * Theano>=1.0.4